jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
+- **Sept.
+2023**: Our work on adversarial attacks on online learning to rank is accepted to NeurIPS 2023.
 - **June 2023**: Our work on intelligent communication planning for constrained environmental IoT sensing is accepted to SECON 2023.
 - **Apr.
 2023**: Our work on contextual combinatorial bandits with probabilistically triggered arms is accepted to ICML 2023.
 - **Feb.
 2023**: I give a talk on variance-adaptive bandit algorithms in the Information Theory and Applications (ITA) Workshop.